-Excess funds are returned to members through four methods or programs: dividends, multi-trust discounts, rate stabilization fund (RSF) credits, and safety grants.
-Although DVIT was not intended to be a dividend paying pool, the Trust has been returning dividends annually for more than 15 years.
+Excess funds are returned to members through four methods: dividends, multi-trust discounts, rate stabilization fund (RSF) credits, and safety grants.
+Although DVIT was not intended to be a dividend paying pool, the Trust has been returning dividends annually for more than 20 years.
 Dividends are made possible by a better-than-expected loss ratio, low operating expenses, conservative funding, and a good return on investments.
-The Trust has returned nearly $16 million in dividends since 1994.
+The Trust has returned nearly $28 million in dividends since 1994.

 As of January 1, 2008 all three trusts began offering multi-trust discounts as a reward for participating in more than one trust.
-Should a DVIT member decide to also join the Delaware Valley Workers Compensation Trust (DVWCT) and/or the Delaware Valley Health Insurance Trust (DVHIT), the reduction in property / liability premium contributions would be 2% to 3%.
-The municipal participant would also receive a comparable reduction in premium contributions from DVWCT and / or DVHIT.
+Should a DVIT member decide to also join the Delaware Valley Workers Compensation Trust (DVWCT) and/or the Delaware Valley Health Trust (DVHT), the reduction in property / liability premium contributions would be 3% to 4%.
+The municipal participant would also receive a comparable reduction in premium contributions from DVWCT and / or DVHT.

 The Trust also offers contribution credits through a rate stabilization fund (RSF).
-Members have the option to use the credits allocated, to reduce annual premium contributions due, or to roll the balance forward to future years.
+Members have the option to use all or some of the credits allocated to reduce annual premium contributions due or to roll the balance forward to future years.
 In effect, the RSF allows each member the discretion of choosing the most opportune time to apply their own rate relief.
 If the RSF balance is rolled over to future years, the Trust will add interest, and, if approved by the Trustees, an additional year's allocation to the balance.
-DVIT has allocated $7.5 million to the RSF since 2005.
+DVIT has allocated $17.5 million to the RSF since 2005.

-The Trust offers a safety grant program, whereby members are reimbursed for the costs associated with approved safety related expenditures, such as personal protective equipment, worksite safety materials, training programs, etc. The Trust has set aside over $500,000 for these grants in the past five years.
+The Trust offers a safety grant program, whereby members are reimbursed for the costs associated with approved safety related expenditures, such as personal protective equipment, worksite safety materials, training programs, etc. The Trust has set aside over $1.5 million for these grants in the past ten (10) years.

 The Trust provides the following coverages on a package-basis only to its members: